Click here for latest updates about Coronavirus and your holiday

 2. The crew should then hop ashore, carrying the canal boat mooring ropes with them to begin the tying up process.

 3. Tie up your boat to the bank with a rope from both the front and the back.
 Often, mooring sites will have bollards or rings to tie up to.
 Run your ropes at about 45 degrees from your boat, and then loop them back onto the boat to tie securely.

-Residential moorings are offered all over the country by either private operators or navigation authorities.
+Residential canal boat moorings are offered all over the country by either private operators or navigation authorities.
 However, it’s worth noting that residential mooring is in very short supply – and vacancies attract a lot of interest, often sell for a large amount of money and go off the market very quickly.
 You’ll need to conduct thorough research into where you want to live on your boat and be vigilant to check for vacancies when they become available.

 This is dependent on each particular mooring place – but you will be able to tell how long you are allowed to stay for by checking the signs.
 Most short stay moorings allow stays between 48 hours and 7 days.

 Usually, no - you are permitted to moor almost anywhere alongisde the canal for no fee.
 The only time you will be charged a fee is when you moor your canal boat at a privately owned site, such as the River Thames.

 It’s not typically possible to book short stay mooring places in most parts of the UK, as they are free of charge and are on a first-come-first-served basis.
 However, you can pre-book a mooring for a small charge when you’re visiting central London.